Bottomless Lakes State Park

-Bottomless Lakes State Park is a state park in the U.S. state of New Mexico, located along the Pecos River, about 15 mi southeast of Roswell.
+Bottomless Lakes State Park is a state park in New Mexico, located along the Pecos River about 15 mi southeast of Roswell.
 Established in 1933, it was the first state park in New Mexico.
 It takes its name from nine small, deep lakes located along the eastern escarpment of the Pecos River valley.

 Lakes

-The lakes are not fed by streams, and the evaporation rate of the lakes in the hot desert climate exceeds the rate at which rainwater refills them.
+The lakes are not fed by streams, and the evaporation rate in the hot desert climate exceeds the rate at which rainwater refills them.
 The lakes are fed by underground water percolating through the rocks and into the lakes.
 The high evaporation rate produces brackish water in the lakes.

 Seven of the lakes are protected, although in recent years the lakes have been contaminated by trash that has been thrown into the lakes by careless visitors.
-The ninth and southernmost lake, Dimmitt Lake, is not a part of the state park and is owned by the Fin and Feather Club, a local hunting and fishing club.
+The southernmost lake, Dimmitt Lake, is not a part of the state park and is owned by the Fin and Feather Club, a local hunting and fishing club.

 Most of the nine lakes are almost completely surrounded by cliffs, with the notable exceptions being Lea Lake and Lazy Lagoon.
 Lea Lake has a large, sandy shoreline on the western side and tall cliffs on the eastern side.
-The cliffs around Lazy Lagoon have been completely eroded away by the Pecos River, and the lake sits in a former channel of the river.
+The cliffs around Lazy Lagoon have been eroded away by the Pecos River, and the lake sits in a former channel of the river.